-The Origins of Amen Corner: The Most Famous Holes in Masters Golf Lore
+The Origins of Amen Corner: The Most Famous Holes in Masters Golf

 Nestled in the heart of Georgia, Augusta National Golf Club stands as a beacon of golfing excellence, embodying the very essence of the sport's prestige and tradition.
-This revered course, built into the natural contours of a former nursery, is known for its immaculate fairways, lightning fast greens, and a tradition unlike any other when it hosts the Masters each year.
+This revered course, built into the natural contours of a former nursery, is known for its immaculate fairways, fast greens, and a tradition unlike any other when it hosts the Masters each year.

 Own a Piece of the Legend

-Historical Origins: Why They Call it Amen Corner at the Masters
+Historical Origins: Why They Call it Amen Corner

 You can shout with all your might, but if you ain’t livin’ right, there’s no use shoutin’ in that Amen Corner.